anikx7/Video-Game-Recommender-System/Android Application/Readme.md

 3. Click on the apk file
 4. It will install the Game Finder

-How to import the project in the Android studio1
+How to import the project in the Android studio

 1. Download the Example.zip folder
 2. Extract the .zip folder